Culture, What is It?

 We are all influenced by culture.
 In the sporting arena, culture is easily evident in the polarized extremes of winning and losing.
 A great team will often demonstrate a strong culture enhanced by equally strong leadership – our national rugby team often comes to mind – whilst a team that is struggling to win or even connect will have nothing binding the players together.
 Perhaps it’s due to a preference for individual game plans and personal glory rather than teamwork based on shared success.

 Business is no different.
 Cultures within workplaces are critical in establishing values and beliefs, shared traditions and an identity based on songs, symbols and stories.
-When this goes well it looks like a picture of personal responsibility combined with collective success, feelings of being valued and the absence of a sense of entitlement.
-In an industry like real estate, collective group success can sometimes get replaced by more individualized pursuits and leadership becomes an essential element in ensuring the culture isn’t altered because of this.
+When this goes well, it looks like a picture of personal responsibility combined with collective success, feelings of being valued and the absence of a sense of entitlement.
+In an industry like real estate, collective group success can sometimes get replaced by more individualized pursuits, and leadership becomes an essential element in ensuring the culture isn’t altered because of this.

-Preparation and training – this means knowing what the goal is, having the right tools and being supported in your journey.
+Preparing and training – this means knowing what the goal is, having the right tools and being supported in your journey.
 This also requires agility.
 Sometimes the gameplan needs to change and you must be astute enough to do that.

 So, there you have it.
 A tiny snapshot of what culture can mean.
 But the story needs one more question: what are you as an individual doing for the culture of the group or groups you belong to?
 Are you adding to its pulse or tapestry, or taking from it?